Pareto distribution

-The Pareto distribution, named after the Italian civil engineer, economist, and sociologist Vilfredo Pareto, is a power-law probability distribution that is used in description of social, quality control, scientific, geophysical, actuarial, and many other types of observable phenomena; the principle originally applied to describing the distribution of wealth in a society, fitting the trend that a large portion of wealth is held by a small fraction of the population.
+The Pareto distribution, named after the Italian polymath Vilfredo Pareto, is a probability distribution in the form of a power law that is used to describe social, quality control, scientific, geophysical, actuarial, and many other types of observable phenomena; the principle originally applied to describing the distribution of wealth in a society, fitting the trend that a large portion of wealth is held by a small fraction of the population.

+Empirical observation has shown that the Pareto distribution fits a wide range of cases, including natural phenomena and human activities.

-The Pareto principle or "80:20 rule" stating that 80% of outcomes are due to 20% of causes was named in honour of Pareto, but the concepts are distinct, and only Pareto distributions with shape value (α) of   log _{4} 5 ≈ 1.16 precisely reflect it.
-Empirical observation has shown that this 80:20 distribution fits a wide range of cases, including natural phenomena and human activities.
+The Pareto principle or "80:20 rule" stating that 80% of outcomes are due to 20% of causes was named in honour of Pareto.
+Pareto distributions with a shape value (α) of log _{4} 5 ≈ 1.16 exhibit the Pareto principle.